-Why is your personal contact and health information being used?
+Why is my information being used?

 Your personal contact information is important for the research team to contact you during the study.
 Your personal health information and results of tests and procedures are being collected as part of this research study.
 In some situations, your personal health information might be used to help guide your medical treatment.